kartick1402/RealTimeSign_Language_Detector/README.md

 ## To simply run this model:
 1. Clone this repository
+2. Install all the neccessary modules used in the code file
-2. Run the app.py file by typing " python -m streamlit run app.py ", it will work on streamlit directly
+3. Run the app.py file by typing " python -m streamlit run app.py ", it will work on streamlit directly
-3. View Results
+4. View Results

 # Below is the link for the Video for Sign Language Model Execution